xbzbing/yii2-crazydb-blog/README.md

       runtime/            contains files generated during runtime
       tests/              contains various tests for the basic application vendor/             contains dependent 3rd-party packages
-      views/              contains view files for the Web application web/                contains the entry script and Web resources
+      views/              contains view files for the Web application(It may be removed on next update) themes/             contains view files for different themes web/                contains the entry script and Web resources

 环境要求